vision-zjweu/compv.github.io/docs/hw2.md

 The submission includes two parts:

-1. **To Canvas**: submit a `zip` file containing a **single** directory with your **uniqname** as the name that contains all your code (subdirectories are fine).
+1. **To Canvas**: submit a `zip` file containing a **single** directory with your **uniqname** as the name that contains all your code and anything else asked for on the [Canvas Submission Checklist](#canvas-submission-checklist).
+Don't add unnecessary files or directories.

    {{ code }} -
    <span class="code">We have indicated questions where you have to do something in code in red. **If gradecope asks for it, also submit your code in the report with the formatting below.** </span>

-   Starter code is given to you on Canvas under the "Homework 1" assignment.
-You can also download it [here](https://drive.google.com/file/d/1Bpqc8LLT67uLR4ZmbKYeMwvvYMrw_Gl-/view?usp=sharing).
+   Starter code is given to you on Canvas under the "Homework 2" assignment.
+You can also download it [here](https://drive.google.com/file/d/1WsrZDEEscD7SZr8ATuqAbxrEHomrsmiV/view?usp=sharing).
 Clean up your submission to include only the necessary files.
 Pay close attention to filenames for autograding purposes.

    <div class="primer-spec-callout info" markdown="1">
 	 **Submission Tip:** Use the [Tasks Checklist](#tasks-checklist) and [Canvas Submission Checklist](#canvas-submission-checklist) at the end of this homework.
 We also provide a script that validates the submission format [here](https://raw.githubusercontent.com/eecs442/utils/master/check_submission.py){:target="_blank"}.